When looking at performance, the question is no longer just whether the return is attractive, but also:

 CIOs can see which strategies scale cleanly, which ones absorb capital quickly, and where small structural changes could free up capacity.
 They can identify cases where capital is tied up without delivering proportional returns, and where redeployment could improve overall fund performance.

-Cassini helps CIOs gain that understanding by providing a unified view of margin across derivatives and financed portfolios.
-The result is a clearer link between risk, capital and returns, and a stronger foundation for allocation decisions.
+Cassini Systems helps CIOs gain that understanding by providing a unified view of margin across derivatives and financed portfolios.

 If you want to understand how much capital your strategies really require, and how margin is shaping your portfolio today, we’d welcome a conversation.